 Enhancements to incremental direct load

-Starting from V4.3.1, incremental direct load is supported as an experimental feature, with some limitations, such as not supporting the import of
+Starting from V4.3.1, incremental direct load is supported as an experimental feature.
+However, there are some limitations, such as the inability to import data with the

-outrow lobdata and only supporting incremental direct load withload_modeset toinc_replace(i.e.,replacesemantics).
-V4.3.2 adds support for incremental direct load ofoutrow lobdata and extends theload_modeparameter to includeincas a valid value, with a default semantics ofinsert.
-When theignorekeyword is specified in an SQL statement, the semantics change toignore.
+outrow loboption and support for only incremental direct load with theload_modeset toinc_replace(i.e.,replacesemantics).
+V4.3.2 introduces the ability to perform incremental direct load onoutrow lobdata and extends theload_modeto includeincas a new option, with a default value ofinsert.
+When theignorekeyword is specified in an SQL statement, it will be treated asignoresemantics.
 This feature is now officially released.
-For more detailed information on how to use this feature, see Use the LOAD DATA statement to directly load data and Use the INSERT INTO SELECT statement to directly load data.Performance optimization for full direct load
+For more detailed usage information, see Use the LOAD DATA statement for direct load and Use the INSERT INTO SELECT statement for direct load.Performance optimization for full direct load

-In the full direct load scenario, the new version optimizes performance by reducing column type conversion operations during data loading, lowering CPU usage for statistics collection, removing the generation of primary keys at the
+In the new version, the performance of full direct load is improved by reducing column type conversion operations during data loading, lowering CPU usage for statistics collection, removing the generation of primary keys at the

 SELECT INTO OUTFILEOceanBase Database currently supports exporting data to multiple files using the

 SELECT INTO OUTFILEstatement, but it does not support exporting data by partition.
 V4.3.2 introduces the ability to export data by partition, resulting in a clearer directory structure.
-This feature also allows the construction of partitioned external tables from the exported file directories, improving query efficiency through partition path pruning.
+This feature also allows you to construct a file directory as a partitioned external table, improving query efficiency through partition path pruning.

 Integration with external data sources

-OceanBase Database has long supported external tables for CSV files, but as AP (Analytical Processing) workloads have expanded, the need to read Parquet-formatted external data sources has become increasingly common.
-V4.3.2 introduces support for Parquet-formatted external tables, allowing users to import data from these files into internal tables or perform cross-source join queries directly using external tables.
+OceanBase Database has supported external tables in CSV format for a long time.
+However, as AP (Analytical Processing) workloads expand, there is a growing need to read Parquet-formatted external data sources in data lake scenarios.
+V4.3.2 introduces support for Parquet-formatted external tables.
+Users can import data from these files into internal tables in OceanBase Database or directly use external tables for cross-data source join queries and analysis.
 To ensure the timeliness of the file directories scanned by external tables, the new version includes an automatic file directory refresh feature.
-When creating an external table, users can specify the refresh method (manual, real-time, or periodic) using the
+When creating an external table, you can specify the refresh method (manual, real-time, or periodic) using the

 AUTO_REFRESHoption.
-Additionally, theDBMS_EXTERNAL_TABLE.REFRESH_ALL_TABLE(withinterval int) system package can be used to manage scheduled refresh tasks.
-For more detailed information on how to use this feature, see Create an external table.
+You can also use theDBMS_EXTERNAL_TABLE.REFRESH_ALL_TABLE(withinterval int) system package to manage scheduled refresh tasks.
+For more detailed usage information, see Create an external table.

 Performance optimizations